brianadvent/JSONBasics/README.md

-# iOS Swift Tutorial: iOS Swift Tutorial: Guide to Using JSON Data from the Web
+# iOS Swift Tutorial: Guide to Using JSON Data from the Web

 If your app communicates with a web application, information returned from the server is often formatted as JSON.
 By getting weather data from the darksky API you are going to learn how to retrieve and effectifly deal with JSON Data.